MicrosoftDocs/well-architected/well-architected/iot/iot-overview.md

 This layer processes and acts on the IoT events from the ingestion and communication layer.

 - *Hot path* stream processing and analytics happen in near real-time to identify immediate insights and actions.
-For example, to generate alerts on temperature rises.
+For example, stream processing generates alerts when temperatures rise.
 - *Warm path* processing and analytics identify short-term insights and actions.
-For example, to predict a trend from rising temperatures.
+For example, analytics predict a trend of rising temperatures.
-- *Cold path* processing and analytics create intelligent models to use in the hot or warm paths.
+- *Cold path* processing and analytics create intelligent data models for the hot or warm paths to use.

 Relevant Microsoft technologies include: